cissa-unimelb/info/role-descriptions.md

 - Likes social media

-> This role is subject to the passing of a constitutional ammendment.
+> This role is subject to the passing of a constitutional amendment.

 ### Design Director*